KoushaAm/JobSearch/README.md

 ### Apply Now
 Users can directly navigate to the application page of a job listing by clicking on the "Apply Now" button.

+### to be added soon : user search according to their proession, location or name

 ### Responsive Design
 The website is designed to be responsive and optimized for various screen sizes and devices.